Finiteness properties of generalized Thompson groups via expansion sets: Expansion sets

-Note that, if only $e_{1}$ (and endpoints) were present in $\mathcal{E}(b)$, nothing else would be forced.
-The result would be consistent with Definition \ref{definition:expansionsets}.
-This means, in particular, that (3) is not a closure property, except in a restricted sense (as indicated in the previous paragraph).
+Note that, if only $e_{1}$ (and endpoints) were present in $\mathcal{E}(b)$, $\mathcal{E}(b)$ would satisfy (3).
+This means, in particular, that (3) does not force $\mathcal{E}(b)$ to be ``closed under expansion", except in a restricted sense (as indicated in the previous paragraph).
 Similarly, the assignment that puts only $e_{2}$ into $\mathcal{E}(b)$ is also consistent with Definition \ref{definition:expansionsets}. \end{example}

 \begin{definition} (The abstract simplicial complex $\Delta_{\mathcal{B }}$) Let $\mathcal{B}$ be an expansion set.
 We define $\Delta_{\mathcal{B}} = (\mathcal{V}_{\mathcal{B}}, \mathcal{S}_{\mathcal{B}})$ as follows. \begin{enumerate} \item $\mathcal{V}_{\mathcal{B}}$ is as defined in Definition \ref{definition:expansionsets}; \item Let $\{ v_{1}, v_{2}, \ldots, v_{n} \} \subseteq \mathcal{V}_{\mathcal{B}}$.
 The collection $\{ v_{1}, \ldots, v_{n} \}$ is in $\mathcal{S}_{\mathcal{B}}$ if and only if, possibly after a (fixed) reordering of the $v_{i}$, is a chain in $\mathcal{E}(b)$ for each $b \in v_{1}$. where $r_{b}$ is as in Definition \ref{definition:expansionsets}. \end{enumerate} \end{definition}